LeaderPortfolio

 The Full Dossier

-Leonard S. Schleifer was born in 1953 in Queens, New York, to a Jewish family.
-His father was a sweater manufacturer and World War II codebreaker.
-Schleifer graduated from Cornell University with a B.S. degree and earned his MD-PhD from the University of Virginia, where he studied under future Nobel Laureate Alfred G. Gilman.
-He trained as a neurologist and served as a junior faculty member at New York Hospital.
+Leonard Schleifer was born in Queens, New York, to a Jewish family.
+His father was a sweater manufacturer and a World War II codebreaker.
+Schleifer attended Cornell University on scholarship and earned a B.S. degree.
+He then obtained his M.D. and Ph.D. in pharmacology from the University of Virginia, where he trained under future Nobel Laureate Alfred G. Gilman.
+While working as a practicing neurologist and professor at Cornell Medical School, Schleifer was frustrated by the lack of effective treatments for neurodegenerative diseases, which inspired him to enter the biotechnology field.

 Rise to Success